federicoInserra/Big-Project-IoT/README.md

-# QuizArt
+# QuizMuseum

-The project QuizArt is developed by:
+The project QuizMuseum is developed by:

 - [Federico Inserra](https://www.linkedin.com/in/federico-inserra-a99260169/)
 - [Flavia Masoni](https://www.linkedin.com/in/flavia-masoni/)